SOURCE: BIOTRONIK SE & Co. KG

 BIOTRONIK has pioneered advances in its BIOTRONIK Home Monitoring® remote patient management system since its first clinical application in the year 2000.
 The system is unique because it allows continuous, automatic, wireless remote monitoring of patient status and device status with daily updates -- all independent of any patient interaction.
 The technology leads to earlier intervention, as proven by the results of the TRUST10,11 landmark trial.
 Today, BIOTRONIK Home Monitoring® is used extensively in more than 5,300 clinics and 56 countries worldwide.

 ProMRI® allows patients with a pacemaker, ICD, CRT-D or CRT-P to undergo an MR scan.
 The BIOTRONIK ProMRI® Evia HF-T series marks the first time a CRT pacemaker has been designed, tested and approved to make MR scans possible.
 As a result, physicians have the unique opportunity to select the optimal device from the Evia series -- offering their patients the most advanced therapy available, plus access to MR scans.

 About BIOTRONIK SE & Co.
 KG

-As one of the world's leading manufacturers of cardiovascular medical devices, with several million devices implanted, BIOTRONIK is represented in over 100 countries by its global workforce of more than 5,600 employees.
-Known for having its finger on the pulse of the medical community, BIOTRONIK assesses the challenges physicians face and provides the best solutions for all phases of patient care, ranging from diagnosis to treatment to patient management.
-Quality, innovation and reliability define BIOTRONIK and its growing success -- and deliver confidence and peace of mind to physicians and their patients worldwide.
+As one of the world's leading cardiovascular medical device companies, with several million implanted devices, BIOTRONIK is represented in over 100 countries with its global workforce of more than 5,600 employees.
+Known for having its fingers on the pulse of the medical community, BIOTRONIK assesses the challenges physicians face and provides the best solutions for all phases of patient care, ranging from diagnosis and treatment to patient management.
+Quality, innovation and clinical excellence define BIOTRONIK and its growing success -- and deliver confidence and peace of mind to physicians and their patients worldwide.

 For more information: www.biotronik.com